 “Catheters are used to guide and deliver the stent graft through the blood vessels to the location of the aneurysm.
 The stent graft is then deployed into the diseased section of aorta, re-lining the aortic wall, diverting blood flow away from the aneurysm,” says Dr. Teng.
 “Endovascular stent grafting is the current standard treatment for aortic aneurysms that is less invasive than open surgery.”

 Dr. Teng is one of the pioneers of stent grafts and is changing the traditional approach.
 In 2014, the FDA approved a next-generation fenestrated stent graft, which allows the surgeon to make a small incision to place a customized stent above the renal artery and kidneys, liver and intestines.
 This new approach reduces the risk and recovery time for the patient.
 Dr. Teng is the first doctor in Southern California to perform the procedure using a new fenestrated stent graft device.
 He has since helped advance this approach, and other aortic vascular stent graph procedures used to treat complex aortic aneurysms that have challenged surgeons for decades.

 “Roy is fortunate to have been diagnosed at this time, at this hospital, which ultimately allowed him to get the newest generation fenestrated stent graft.
 Timing was everything,“ says Dr. Teng.
-“Because of this technology and staff at Saddleback Memorial, Roy’s recovery time was better than expected.
+“Because of this technology and staff at Saddleback Medical Center, Roy’s recovery time was better than expected.
 He was reunited with his family shortly after his surgery.”

-Saddleback Memorial’s commitment to excellence has kept us at the forefront of technology and advanced procedural techniques.
+Saddleback Medical Center's commitment to excellence has kept us at the forefront of technology and advanced procedural techniques.
 This has resulted in providing patients with the best possible care and outcomes.
 With highly skilled surgeons trained in a number of minimally invasive procedures, we can offer the most modern options to patients.